yona-projects/yona/README.md

 #### Linux and OSX

-When start yobi, you can specify the home directory to contain data, the database file and configiuration files for Yobi.
+When start yobi, you can specify the home directory to contain data, the database file and configuration files for Yobi.
 For example, if you want to use `/home/user/.yobi` as the home directory, set YOBI_HOME as follows:

     YOBI_HOME=/home/user/.yobi bin/yobi